-Policy 6.2.2: Consider all ages, all abilities, and all modes, including pedestrians, bicyclists, transit vehicles, emergency responders, and freight when planning, designing, modifying, and constructing transportation facilities.
+Policy 6.4.1: Consider all ages, all abilities, and all modes, including pedestrians, bicyclists, transit vehicles, emergency responders, and freight when planning, designing, modifying, and constructing transportation facilities.

-Policy 6.2.3: Focus on increasing capacity through multimodal improvements and optimization of the existing transportation system.
+Policy 6.4.2: As capacity needs increase, focus on multimodal improvements and optimization of the existing transportation system rather than adding more lanes for passenger vehicles.